This icon () tells you which link takes you to the new site.

 Sole traders and partners in a partnership don't pay FBT on business vehicles they use.
 Instead they make income tax and GST adjustments for private use.

-Vehicles are also exempt from FBT if they meet all of the following conditions:
+Work-related vehicles are exempt from FBT if they meet all of the following conditions:

-- unavailable to the employee for at least 24-hours, for example if the vehicle has broken down or is being repaired.
+A vehicle will also be exempt from FBT when it is unavailable to the employee for at least 24 hours, eg if the vehicle has broken down or is being repaired.

-For the 2017-18 and later income years some close companies can elect to opt out of the FBT rules if they have one or two motor vehicles available for private use by their shareholder-employees.
+From the 2017-18 income year onwards some close companies can elect to opt out of the FBT rules.
+To qualify, they must have only 1 or 2 motor vehicles available for private use by their shareholder-employees, and provide no further benefits.
 If you choose not to use the FBT rules you'll have to:

 Once you make an election for a motor vehicle you can't return to using the FBT rules for that vehicle unless the vehicle is disposed of or the close company stops using the vehicle for business use.